 - Two courses from Category B: Languages, Literature, Visual Arts, and Music

-Additionally, all certificate students must maintain a 3.0 minimum grade point average in the courses that count toward the Certificate.
+Additionally, all certificate students must maintain a 2.0 minimum grade point average in the courses that count toward the certificate.

 RECOMMENDED LANGUAGE STUDY

-The Director serves as the undergraduate advisor for all students pursuing the Certificate in Medieval Studies.
-All courses not listed in the approved course listing must be approved by the advisor in order to count toward the Certificate.
-Students who have taken courses in the medieval area at other universities or while studying abroad may petition the advisor to approve those courses as substitutes for the Certificate, according to the above distributional requirements.
+The director serves as the undergraduate advisor for all students pursuing the Certificate in Medieval Studies.
+All courses not listed in the approved course listing must be approved by the advisor in order to count toward the certificate.
+Students who have taken courses in the medieval area at other universities or while studying abroad may petition the advisor to approve those courses toward the certificate, according to the above distributional requirements.

 For further information or to sign up for the certificate, contact the director: